-Pollan affirms that feeding ourselves should feel intuitive; our brains are given permission to turn his original words into the mandate: Do this.
+Pollan affirms that feeding ourselves should feel intuitive; however, as soon as our brains are given this permission, it has the automatic response to turn his original words into the stricter mandate: Do this.
 Shouldn’t need help.
 Mostly easy.

-And it’s here, right during the split second that optimism extends its hand to us, tension is created.
+And it’s here, right during the split second that optimism tried to extend its hand to us, our brains created tension.

-Those of us that have been down this road before of hearing how simple it should feel, are brilliant at at least one thing: creating “should” statements.
+Those of us that have been down this road before of hearing how simple it should feel, are absolutely brilliant of at least one thing: creating “should” statements.
 Dominating self-talk that preoccupies and distorts what’s really in front of us:

 - “It should be this easy”